 There’s a lot you’ll want to be aware of when building your team, and some of these things might surprise you.
 Let’s get started.

 One of the biggest hiring mistakes is simply not knowing what you want.
-You might think you need someone in a certain role, when you really need someone in another role.
-Before you begin hiring, you need to think critically about the role (or roles) you need filled as well as what would be the best fit for your organization.
+You might think you need someone in a certain role when you need someone in another role.
+Before you begin hiring, you need to think critically about the role (or roles) you need to be filled as well as what would be the best fit for your organization.

 From there, you’re ready to start hiring.
 Using an Applicant Tracking System (ATS) is a great way to find the best candidates quickly, especially if you know specifically what you’re looking for.

 Find a full list of vendors here to get started.

 While experience matters, it isn’t the only thing that matters.
 When you’re expanding your startup team, you need to know that the people you choose can do the work.
 Looking at the portfolio is the best indicator of whether an applicant can successfully fill the position.

 For example, if you’re looking for a copywriter, check out their previous work.
 How well have they done?
 Even things like the interview and education should take a backseat to the portfolio.